jean79/yested/README.md

 }
 ```

-Main is a Kotlin function which is executed when application is fully loaded.
+Main is a Kotlin function which is executed when HTML page is fully loaded.

 ## What is it suitable for?
 Yested is designed for a development of web applications that: